Saturday, 7 February 2026

-Today's card is filled with a bit of whimsy as I am using the newly released stencil from A Colorful Life Designs called:
+So meet the newly released stencil from A Colorful Life Designs called:

-Thanks so much for taking a look.
+Much thanks for coming by and taking a look.

 Adding my card to these challenges: